 This package insert and fitting guide has been developed to provide practitioners with information covering characteristics of the Bausch + Lomb PureVision®2 (balafilcon A) Visibility Tinted Contact Lens and to illustrate fitting procedures.
-It is effective as of the date on the cover and supersedes all prior fitting guides for the product described.
-Please read carefully and keep this information for future use.
+It is effective as of June 2016 (2016-06-01) and supersedes all prior fitting guides for the product described.
+Please read carefully and keep this information for

-This package insert and fitting guide is intended for the eye care practitioner, but should be made available to patients upon request.
-The eye care practitioner should provide the patient with the patient instructions that pertain to the patient's prescribed lens and the recommended wearing schedule.
+This package insert and fitting guide is intended for the eye care professional, but should be made available to patients upon request.
+The eye care professional should provide the natient with the natient instructions that pertain to the natient's prescribed lens and the recommended wearing schedule.